xlvisuals/free-windows-software/README.md

 # Curated list of free software for Windows

 A curated list of free everyday software tools for Windows (files, documents, photos, video, system, network, backup, graphics, 3D, CAD, games, etc).
-Most of the programs are open-source, some are proprietary but free but.
+Most of the programs are open-source, some are proprietary but free.

 ## Popular free/open-source utilities